Barbie Hsu: Zhang Lan's livestreaming

 In 2020, Zhang Lan, a Chinese-Kittian businesswoman and mother of Wang Xiaofei, co-founded the hotpot brand Ma Liu Ji, primarily managed by Wang, and launched a Douyin-based livestreaming e-commerce business, which she operated mainly to promote the brand.
 Her pivot to livestreaming followed a series of setbacks, including her 2015 ousting from South Beauty, the restaurant chain she founded in 2000.
 She had sold the company to CVC Capital Partners in 2013 after failed IPO attempts during a bet-on agreement with CDH Investments and declining sales amid Xi Jinping's anti-corruption campaign.
 After the sale, CVC accused Zhang of misrepresentation and initiated arbitration through the China International Economic and Trade Commission (CIETAC), which awarded CVC over US$142 million.
 CVC enforced the award in Singapore, Hong Kong, and New York, securing asset-freeze orders in all three jurisdictions and piercing the Taiwan-based family trust nominally set up by Zhang for Wang and his children.
 In 2018, Zhang was sentenced in absentia by the Hong Kong High Court to one year in prison for contempt of court after failing to comply with its 2015 order, effectively rendering her a fugitive from Hong Kong.

 During Hsu's marriage to Wang, Zhang regularly invoked Hsu's name in her livestreams, at times claiming Hsu would appear or simulating call-ins from her, though Hsu never participated.
 For three years following Hsu's divorce from Wang until her death, Zhang increasingly relied on Hsu's name and celebrity effect, frequently using abrasive parodies and spreading sensational rumors about Hsu and the Hsu family, generating high traffic but also drawing significant criticism for alleged sexism, misinformation, and cyberbullying—including from Wang, who publicly severed ties with his mother on three occasions during this period, citing her exploitation of Hsu as the primary reason.
-During the first major flare-up between Wang and Hsu, Zhang's livestream sales surpassed 100 million RMB in the ten-day period from November 21 to 30, 2022—a more than 100-fold increase—while her Douyin account gained over four million new followers.
-Another notorious example occurred in March 2024, when Barbie—making her first public appearance with Koo Jun-yup after their marriage—attended the funeral of Dee's grandfather-in-law.
-Her black sheer outfit revealed undergarments under camera flashes, which Zhang later parodied in a livestream to promote undergarment sales.
+During the first major flare-up between Wang and Hsu, Zhang's livestream sales surpassed 100 million RMB in the ten-day period from 21 to 30 November 2022, a more than 100-fold increase, while her Douyin account gained over four million new followers.
+Another notorious example occurred in March 2024, when Barbie, making her first public appearance with Koo Jun-yup after their marriage, attended the funeral of Dee's grandfather-in-law.
+On the occasion, Barbie's black sheer outfit revealed undergarments under camera flashes, which Zhang later parodied in a livestream to promote undergarment sales.
 According to Ma Liu Ji CEO An Yong, the brand's online sales revenue was three to five times higher than that of its physical stores.
 Xu Jing, a media scholar at Xi’an Jiaotong University, described Zhang's livestreaming as a platform-driven "gossip economy" that stood out by blurring the line between e-commerce and tabloid entertainment.